King Salmon, Alaska: History

 In the 1930s, the U.S. government built an air navigation silo at the site of present-day King Salmon.
 At the beginning of World War II, the U.S. Army Air Forces built an air base around the silo.
 It was maintained by the Civil Aeronautics Administration throughout the war.

 In the 1940s and 1950s, the U.S. Army Corps of Engineers constructed a 25 km long road from King Salmon to Naknek.
 Other government agencies, such as the National Park Service, Alaska Department of Fish and Game, and the United States Weather Bureau, built facilities at King Salmon.
 The King Salmon Inn opened in 1956.

 King Salmon is now a government, transportation, and service and shipment center for the commercial red salmon and sport fishing industries.

 The Air Force base closed in 1994, and is kept in caretaker status (mothballed) by Anchorage-based Chugach Federal Solutions, Inc. King Salmon Airport is now a public access airport.

 King Salmon is one of the sites of Super Dual Auroral Radar Network.

-In 2010, a local National Weather Service employee and his wife were involved in an Islamic domestic terrorism plot that had proceeded to the operational phase.
+In 2010, a local National Weather Service employee and his wife were involved in a domestic terrorism plot that had proceeded to the operational phase.
 A hit list of 20 people that included media and military personnel was found.